grtetrault/grtetrault.github.io/_posts/2022-03-23-greedoids-p1.md

 To that end, we will work backwards from a greedy algorithm and build up to an accessible definition of a greedoid.

 ## Kruskal's algorithm
-Kruskal's algorithm, which solves the minimum spanning tree (MST) problem, makes for a good case study.
+Kruskal's algorithm, which solves the [minimum spanning tree](https://courses.grainger.illinois.edu/cs225/fa2021/resources/mst/) (MST) problem, makes for a good case study.
 In this problem, each edge in a connected graph is given a weight and we are tasked with finding the set of edges that form an MST.
-A good introduction to MSTs can be found [here](https://courses.grainger.illinois.edu/cs225/fa2021/resources/mst/).

 At a high level, Kruskal's algorithm starts with an empty list and repeatedly appends the cheapest edge that doesn't create a cycle.
 The core of the algorithm is translated into Python pseudo-code below: